-Program approved by the Mass.
-Dept. of Elementary & Secondary Education (ESE) as preparation for initial licensure.
+- School Social Worker/School Adjustment Counselor (all levels) Program approved by the Mass.
+Dept. of Elementary & Secondary Education (ESE) as preparation for initial licensure. - LMHC licensure by the Mass.

-Licensed Mental Health Counselor (LMHC) - This program is designed so students will also complete the academic requirements for LMHC licensure by the Mass.
 Board of Registration of Allied Mental Health Professionals.
-Candidates must also pass a competency examination and complete two years of post-master's supervised clinical practice.
+Candidates must also pass an exam and complete two years of post-master's supervised clinical practice.